endormi/www/content/uses.md

 ## Software

 - **Discord**: I use **discord** to talk with other dev's etc.
 - **Git**: Git is the only version control I use.
-I have automated some git commands in my [automation repository](https://github.com/endormi/automation/blob/master/git-commands/commands.py) (clone, commit, branch, pull, merge, blame && stash).
+I have automated some git commands in my [automation repository](https://github.com/endormi/automation/blob/master/git-commands/commands.py) (clone, commit, branch, pull, merge && blame).
 - **Slack**: I mostly use **slack** to communicate with colleagues.
 - **VirtualBox**: I run a **VM**.